 Sunflowers are easy to grow, and bees love them, but not all varieties are created equal.
 While some are hugely appealing to pollinators, others provide little benefit.

 Whether you’re a beekeeper or want to give honey bees a helping hand, choosing a suitable sunflower species will help.
-This guide reveals the best sunflowers for honey bees; they’ll transform your backyard or fields into a haven for our feasting fuzzy friends.
+This guide reveals the best sunflowers for honey bees and bumblebees; they’ll transform your backyard or fields into a haven for our feasting fuzzy friends.

 What sunflowers are best for honey bees?

 To entice honey bees into your garden, grow varieties like Lemon Queen, Mammoth Grey Stripe, Vanilla Ice, or Black Russian.
 Check with your seed supplier that they’re not a pollenless variety, or your bees will get short-changed.

 Try to also be realistic and choose a species that fits your allocated space.
 There’s no point overcrowding a small patch of garden.
 If you’ve got lots of room, consider planting some bee trees to give pollinators a more diverse food supply.
 Another wonderful pollen source is clover.

 The Lemon Queen is fast-growing sunflower that has lovely lemon-yellow petals.
 It produces many small to medium size blooms that bees, birds, and butterflies love.
 Reaching a height of 7½ feet, these flowers are tall.
 Lemon Queen sunflowers are easy to grow and tolerate dry conditions.

 Mammoth Grey Stripes can grow to a lofty 12 feet, so make sure there’s plenty of room for them to reach their potential.
 They also have massive flowers that stand out like a beacon for honey bees.
 You can grow them as an edible hedge that feeds the local bees, birds, and other random pollinators.